Pullusb/SB_images_to_video/README.md

 Add buttons in the Properties > Output pannel

-When your image sequence render is finished, just choose the quality and hit *"make video"*.
+When your image sequence render is finished, just choose the quality and hit *"Make Video"*.

 `auto Launch` create the video automatically after the render ends